-We’ll be working hard to safely and gradually welcome all students back into schools, when health conditions allow.
+We’ll be working hard to safely and gradually welcome all students back into schools.
 A fully-remote option will continue to be an option for all of our families even after mid-October.

 All adults and students are required to wear masks or face shields when on school grounds.
 Masks will also be required for students riding the bus to/from school.
 RMP will provide masks for all students and staff but encourage students and staff to bring their own mask that they are comfortable in.
 If a scholar brings their own mask we ask that it is school appropriate.